-We all grew up looking at the food pyramid in our elementary school classes.
-Pasta and bread were on the bottom (no complaints here!), with the other food groups making their way to the top for a model of a balanced diet.
+We grew up looking at the food pyramid in our elementary school classes.
+Carbohydrates such as rice and grain were on the bottom.
+Other food groups, such as fruits, vegetables, proteins, and fats made up the rest of the food pyramid to create a model of a balanced diet.

 While most of us will have some version of the human food pyramid forever ingrained in our minds, we don’t often think about what a complete and balanced diet looks like for our dogs – at least not in the same way that we think about our own diets.
-We hear “complete and balanced” dog food all the time when talking about dog nutrition, but what does it really mean?
-How is it backed up?
-Is it a worthwhile standard?
-And when it comes to our dogs' nutrition, how do we go about balancing it?
+We hear “complete and balanced” dog food all the time when talking about dog nutrition.
+What does it really mean when it comes to our dogs' nutrition, and how do we go about balancing it?

-Complete & Balanced Dog Food – What It Really Means
+Complete & Balanced Dog Food – What It Means

-If a dog food is labeled “complete and balanced”, it means that it provides your pet the right amounts (in the right proportions) of every single nutrient that his body needs: every day, every meal.
+If a dog food is labeled “complete and balanced”, it means that it provides your pet the right amounts (in the right proportions) of every single nutrient that your dog’s body needs: every day, every meal.
 A food that earns the complete and balanced label is designed to be fed as your dog’s sole diet, as determined by the Association of American Feed Control Official’s (AAFCO) Dog Food Nutrient Profile, or by passing a feeding trial using AAFCO procedures.
-Treats, snacks and supplements may not be nutritionally balanced, so they don’t earn this designation.

 The Food & Drug Administration stands by the importance of AAFCO’s standards:

 "When you see a reference to either an AAFCO nutrient profile or a feeding trial using AAFCO procedures on a pet food label, you’re better assured that the ‘complete and balanced’ claim is valid.
 Endorsements and seals of approval from other organizations are not assurances of nutritional adequacy and may be misleading.” - FDA

 AAFCO Recommendations and Compliance